Iraqi panel finds Maliki, others responsible for fall of Mosul

 Others accused include Nineveh police commander Major General Khalid Hamdani, former Deputy Interior Minister Adnan al-Assadi, former army intelligence chief Lieutenant General Hatam al-Magsousi and three other Kurdish members of the Iraqi security forces.

 There has been no official accounting of how Mosul was lost, or of who gave the order to abandon the fight.
-Maliki has accused unnamed countries, commanders and rival politicians of plotting the city's fall.
+Maliki has accused unnamed countries, commanders and rival politicians of plotting the fall of the city.

 The parliamentary report was approved by 16 of the 24 members of the panel who voted, lawmaker Muhsin Sadoun said.
 Two were absent.
 Parliament was expected to vote on the findings on Monday and then refer it to Abadi and the public prosecutor.